STLabs/Articles/articles/2016-10-03-TheComponentPattern.md

 - Send to it's own outputs

-By definition, a component owns it's sub-component's inputs and outputs.
+By definition, a component owns its sub-component's inputs and outputs.
 That said, what a component **doesn't do** is :
 - listen to outputs it does not own.
 - Sent to inputs it does not own.